Who's the fastest growing demographic on Facebook? Older People.

 - Headline - Something short and quick to grab someone's attention.
 "Home Prices are Higher Than Ever" or something smooth like this in only one or two lines of text.

-Once you set your add up, you can create a cold audience, based on their interests and living wants, or you can just import your own and choose your budget.
+Once you set up your ad, you can create a cold audience, based on their interests and living wants, or you can just import your own and choose your budget.
 One of the biggest mistakes is not using the detailed targeting feature to its full extent.
 Be sure to use location, interest in buying or selling, neighborhoods and any other factors you need when selecting the target audience.

 Utilizing Facebook's pixel is a giant part of this as well.
 Anyone that lands on your value page gets a pixel installed on them, allowing you to follow up or re-target them online.
 It creates a more targeted warm set of leads.